zenarvus/termux-app-launcher/README.md

 select: spawn fzf to select and launch an application.

-generate: generate a list of currently installed files.
+generate: generate a list of currently installed applications.
 ```